Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Counting and Deletion Process Flow Matching

 The time-dependent jump kernel characterizing the counting process is

 corresponding to jumping from $x_t$ to $x_t+1$ with rate $h(t)(z_c - x_t)$.
-Using the notion of a time-dependent linear parametrization \citep{BilleraTimedep}, we can parametrize the infinitesimal generator corresponding to the jump process above by $R_t^{z_c}(x) = z_c- x$, and have a valid conditional generator matching loss be given by
+It holds that all remaining events will occur by $t=1$ almost surely.
+Using the notion of a time-dependent linear parametrization \citep{billera2025timedependentlossreweighting}, we can parametrize the infinitesimal generator corresponding to the jump process above by $R_t^{z_c}(x) = z_c- x$, and have a valid conditional generator matching loss be given by

-where $R_t^\theta(x_t) $ is emitted by the model for each realisation \(x_t\) of \(X_t\), and $D$ is a Bregman divergence.
+where $R_t^\theta(x_t) $ is emitted by the model for each realization \(x_t\) of \(X_t\), and $D$ is a Bregman divergence.
 Note that the loss is minimized by the parameterization of the marginal generator, which coincides by linearity with the posterior averaged parameterization of the conditional generator

-setting $\mu_{z_c|x_t} := \mathbb E_{Z_c\sim p_{z_c(dz_c| x_t)}} [Z_c] $.
+setting $\mu_{z_c|x_t} := \mathbb E_{Z_c\sim p_{z_c}(dz_c| x_t)} [Z_c] $.
 The parameterization emitted by the model $F_t^\theta(x_t)$ corresponds to a time-dependent jump kernel

 The sampling procedure corresponding to the model-emitted jump kernel is

 and when $F_t^\theta = F_t$ we have $X_t \sim p_t(dx)$ as $\Delta t \to 0$.